 Small primitive data types like char, byte, int, and float are usually easy to find hash codes for.
 These data types always have a binary representation and this binary representation usually consists of w or fewer bits.
-(For example, in C++ char is typically an 8-bit type and float is a 32-bit type.)
-In these cases, we just treat these bits as the representation of an integer in the range $\{0, \ldots, 2^w-1\}$ .
+(For example, in Java, byte is an 8-bit type and float is a 32-bit type.)
+In these cases, we just treat these bits as the representation of an integer in the range $\{0, ..., 2^w - 1\}$.
 If two values are different, they get different hash codes.
 If they are the same, they get the same hash code.